elabftw/elabftw/doc/postinstall.rst

 It is important to keep your install up to date with the latest bug fixes and new features.

 See instructions on updating eLabFTW on :ref:`how-to-update`.

+Watch the repository to receive an email on new updates.

+.. blah